PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 #### Defining a Window's "Layout"

 OK, so how about we define our window using nothing but lists?
 Everyone that programs Python knows what a list is and how to operate on them too.
 Our window's "layout" is a "list of lists".
-What I mean by that is that 1 "row" of a GUI is a list.
+What I mean by that is that one "row" of a GUI is a list.

-Example time.... let's use the 2 objects mentioned already, Text and Button, to make a window.
+Example time.... let's use the two objects mentioned already, Text and Button, to make a window.

 ```python
 layout = [  [Text('This is some text on the first row')],
             [Text('And text on second row'), Button('Our Button')]  ]
 ```

-What we have is a list, with 2 lists inside of it.
-Each of the interrior lists represents 1 row of the GUI.
+What we have is a list, with two lists inside of it.
+Each of the interrior lists represents one row of the GUI.
 Looking at this layout, it's probably obvious what this window will look like.

 #### Making a Window